Andrew Toney: Philadelphia 76ers (1980–1988)

-He was named to two All-Star teams, in 1983 and 1984, and averaged 15.9 points per game for his career.
+Toney was named to two All-Star teams, in 1983 and 1984, and averaged 15.9 points per game for his career.
+He was so difficult to cover defensively when holding the ball on the wing, with the ability to shoot or drive, that the 76ers bench players would shout "torture chamber" at the opposing player attempting to defend Toney.

-Toney was an integral part of the 1982–83 76ers championship team averaging 20 points a game, alongside teammates Julius Erving, Moses Malone, Bobby Jones and Maurice Cheeks, but his career was cut short after seven seasons by chronic foot injuries; the team did not believe that he was hurting before it was revealed that he had stress fractures on both feet.
-This led to a few years of bitterness between Toney and 76ers management.
+Toney was an integral part of the 1982–83 76ers championship team averaging 20 points a game, alongside teammates Julius Erving, Moses Malone, Bobby Jones and Maurice Cheeks, all Hall of Famers, but his career was cut short after seven seasons by chronic foot injuries, only five of which were healthy seasons.
+The team did not believe that he was hurting or had any foot injuries, as its doctors found no injuries; and continued to force him to play even though Toney said he was in pain.
+It was revealed finally when Toney hired a private physician that he had stress fractures in both feet and had been playing on two broken feet.
+This was especially troubling because Toney had been a model citizen for the team as well as an integral player.